ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 4. Client displays a success or failure message on the UI
 5. User on-boarding data such as User ID, USB device ID and Computer ID will be synced
 6. Alternatively, if the client machine is not online
-   * Displays an error message and does not sync when a user tries to initiate a manual sync.
+   * Displays an error message and does not sync when an operator tries to initiate a manual sync.
    * Does not sync when an automatic sync is triggered.

 ### 2.4 Packet Status Sync [**[↑]**](#table-of-content)